vangheem/nvg_blog/_posts/2019-06-11-scaling-python-web-applications.md

 ## Threads can be CPU bound too

-The point I want to touch on here is that being CPU is not an AsyncIO only problem.
-You can be CPU bound with threaded web applications as well.
+The point I want to touch on here is that being CPU-bound is not an AsyncIO only problem.
+You can be CPU-bound with threaded web applications as well.

 Let's see how a thread-based application performs vs an AsyncIO applications for CPU bound request handling.